Call us 0333 370 4333

 Got a question?

 Can't find what you need?
-Get in touch with our experience team, who are happy to answer any questions you have.
+Get in touch with our experienced team, who are happy to answer any questions you have.
 Call us on 0333 370 4333.

-Who do Kangs act for?
+Who do KANGS act for?

 Our clients, in relation to VAT investigations and assessments, include: